PatrickAlexanderWellins/AutoRover/README.md

 # Rover Project

-Build an autonomous rover to map terrain and pick up rock samples
+Objective - Program an autonomous rover to map terrain and pick up rock samples.

 ## Functions for identifying rock samples and obstacle terrain

 **Rock Identification**

-To find rocks I used a function called find_rocks that takes an image as input and a tuple called levels.
-The objective of this function is to take in a image that contains a rock and output an image that only contains the rock.
-This is done by turning specific pixel values in the RGB color channels to True or False and then converting these boolean values to zeros and ones to make a black and white image.
-A variable named color_select is initialized with zeros in with the same width and height dimensions as the rock image, but without the RGB layers.
-Indices that are True in rockpix convert the same indices in color_select to take on the value 1.
+For rock identification and mapping, I used a function called 'find_rocks'.
+The 'find_rocks' function takes an image and a tuple called 'levels' as inputs.
+The objective of this function is to take the input image that contains a rock and apply color manipulations in a manner that isolate the rock in the image.
+The meaning of 'isolate' in this context means the rock shows up as white in the image, and everything that is not a rock in the image shows up as black.
+The tuple 'levels' contains three numerical values that determine which pixel values are True or False in the three color channels of the input image.
+These boolean values are stored in a variable named rockpix at specific indices.
+A variable named 'color_select' is initialized with zeros in with the same width and height dimensions as the rock image, but only one layer deep.
+The indices that have the value 'True' in rockpix set the corresponding indices 'color_select' to the number 1, all other values in 'color_select' remain with the value 0.
+The 'color_select' variable is the output of the 'find_rocks' function, this output image either contains an image of a white rock with a black background if a rock is present in the image, or a black background if there is no rock present in the image.

 **Obstacle Idendtification**